muehlefeldt/unity-machine-learning/docs/run-log.md

 * Awake() with sensor size setting introduced.
 * Otherwise as 1183.
 User monitoring.

+## 1185
+...
+No clue.
+* Very short run.

+## 1186
+* Reduced size of nn to 256.
+* Compare against waht result?

+## 1187
+* Continue with the nn of 1186.
+* Train for another 15e6 steps.
+* Expected runtime is 2h.
+* Again with build.
+* Question: Do we converge against 1?
+Does the convergence stop?

 * Next: Introduce the decoy.
 * Think about the staged process again!